Nothin' (song)

-"Nothin'" is the lead single from American rapper N.O.R.E.'s third studio album, God's Favorite (2002).
+"Nothin" is the lead single from American rapper N.O.R.E.'s third studio album, God's Favorite (2002).
 The song was produced by the Neptunes and features Neptunes member Pharrell Williams performing the song's hook.
-"Nothin'" reached No. 10 on the Billboard Hot 100, surpassing his 1998 hit "Superthug" (also produced by the Neptunes) as his biggest solo hit.
-At the end of 2002, "Nothin'" was ranked No. 37 on the Billboard Year-End Hot 100 singles of 2002.
-Ja Rule and Mike Epps appear in the song's music video.
+"Nothin" reached No. 10 on the Billboard Hot 100, surpassing his 1998 hit "Superthug" (also produced by the Neptunes) as his biggest solo hit.
+At the end of 2002, "Nothin" was ranked No. 37 on the Billboard Year-End Hot 100 singles of 2002.
+Ja Rule, Mike Epps, Capone, comedian Alex Thomas, and video model Liza Rivera make cameo appearances.

 Composition

-Produced by the Neptunes, "Nothin'" was recorded by N.O.R.E. for his third studio album God's Favorite (2002), with songwriting being credited to N.O.R.E. and Neptunes members Pharrell Williams and Chad Hugo.
+Produced by the Neptunes, "Nothin" was recorded by N.O.R.E. for his third studio album God's Favorite (2002), with songwriting being credited to N.O.R.E. and Neptunes members Pharrell Williams and Chad Hugo.
 Williams performs the song's hook.
-The lyrics contain a nod to Smash Mouth's 1999 song "All Star"; the song's writer, Smash Mouth guitarist Greg Camp, was later credited as an additional songwriter on "Nothin'".
+The lyrics contain a nod to Smash Mouth's 1999 song "All Star"; the song's writer, Smash Mouth guitarist Greg Camp, was later credited as an additional songwriter on "Nothin".